Improving Word Translation via Two-Stage Contrastive Learning: Ethics Statement

 \rparagraph{Mapping-Based BLI} These BLI methods are highly popular due to reduced bilingual supervision requirements; consequently, they are applicable to low-resource languages and domains, learning linear \cite{conneau2017word,artetxe2018robust,joulin-etal-2018-loss,patra-etal-2019-bilingual,10.1162/tacl_a_00257,sachidananda2021filtered} and non-linear maps \cite{mohiuddin-etal-2020-lnmap,glavas-vulic-2020-non,ganesan2021learning}, typically using self-learning in weakly supervised setups.

-\textbf{Contrastive Learning in NLP} aims to learn a semantic space such that embeddings of similar text inputs are close to each other, while `repelling' dissimilar ones.
-It has shown promising performance on training generic sentence encoders \citep{giorgi-etal-2021-declutr,carlsson2021semantic,liu2021self,gao2021simcse} and downstream tasks like summarisation \citep{liu2021simcls} or NER \citep{das2021container}.
+\textbf{Contrastive Learning in NLP} aims to learn a semantic space where embeddings of similar text inputs are close to each other, while those of dissimilar ones are `repelled' apart.
+It has shown remarkable success in training generic sentence encoders \citep{giorgi-etal-2021-declutr,carlsson2021semantic,liu2021self,gao2021simcse} and promising performance on downstream tasks like summarisation \citep{liu2021simcls} or NER \citep{das2021container}.

 \rparagraph{Exposing Lexical Knowledge from Pretrained LMs} Extracting lexical features from off-the-shelf multilingual LMs typically yields subpar performance in lexical tasks \cite{vulic-etal-2020-probing}.
 To unlock the lexical knowledge encoded in PLMs, \citet{liu2021self} and \citet{vulic2021lexfit} fine-tune LMs via contrastive learning with manually curated or automatically extracted phrase/word pairs to transform it into effective text encoders. \citet{wang-etal-2021-phrase} and \citet{liu2021mirrorwic} apply similar techniques for phrase and word-in-context representation learning, respectively.
 The success of these methods suggests that LMs store a wealth of lexical knowledge: yet, as we confirm here for BLI, fine-tuning is typically needed to expose it.